 As a sex therapist, this is a question I hear nearly every time I tell someone what I do.
 Sex therapy is a specialized field that deals with human sexuality.
 There are a wide variety of subcategories within sex therapy, including but not limited to:

 Often times I hear stories from clients who have come from other therapists who were not comfortable addressing sex.
 Having the ability to openly explore sexuality is extremely beneficial for individuals and couples.
-In the United States, we have a tendency to be somewhat shaming and sheltered in regards to sexuality.
-I find that helping people to remove the shame and begin openly talking about their bodies, their sexuality and the issues that they are experiencing can be extremely empowering.
+In the United States, we have a tendency to be somewhat shaming and sheltered in regards to sex, our bodies and intimacy.
+I find that helping people to remove the shame and begin openly talking about the issues that they are experiencing is extremely empowering.

 That being said, I am not a sex surrogate.
 All therapy is talk therapy and done with clothes on!